-The list of public hospitals that contributed to the NPHED (Table A2.4, which accompanies this report online) includes information on which hospitals were also included in the NOCD for 2009-10.
+The list of public hospitals that contributed to the NPHED (Table A2.4 accompanying this report on the Internet) includes information on which hospitals were also included in the NOCD for 2008-09.

 All states and territories also provided hospital-level data on outpatient clinic occasions of service for the NPHED.
 These data have wider coverage than data provided for the NOCD, as detailed in Chapter 6.